SristiPaul18/Data-Science-Analysis/README.md

 ## Conclusion

-This preprocessing pipeline ensures that the Heart Disease dataset is clean, normalized, and ready for machine learning models.
-The steps outlined above help prepare the data by handling missing values, correcting outliers, encoding categorical features, and splitting the dataset for training and testing.
+This preprocessing pipeline applies basic data cleaning techniques to the Heart Disease dataset.
+The steps include handling missing values, addressing outliers, encoding categorical features, and splitting the data into training and testing sets.
+While the preprocessing methods implemented here serve the purpose of the assignment, it’s important to note that this process may not be exhaustive or perfect.
+Further refinement and more advanced techniques may be necessary for real-world applications or to achieve optimal results for machine learning models.